-Young Animators Club Community Interest Company recognises that exposure of children (and adults) to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or partake in an act of violence.
-Radicalisation of young people can be compared to grooming for sexual exploitation.
+Young Animators Club Community Interest Company recognises that exposure of children (and adults) to extremist ideology can hinder their social development and educational attainment, alongside posing a very real risk that they could support or partake in an act of violence.
+The radicalisation of young people can be compared to grooming for sexual exploitation.

-Young Animators Club Community Interest Company will ensure the DSL complete an e-learning training package developed by The National Counter Terrorism Policing Headquarters (NCTPHQ), in conjunction with the College of Policing which includes guidance on how to identify people who may be vulnerable to being drawn into terrorism, and how to refer them into the Channel process.
-The DSL will attend additional training which includes further information on the Prevent Duty.
+Young Animators Club Community Interest Company will ensure the DSL completes an elearning training package developed by The National Counter Terrorism Policing Headquarters (NCTPHQ), in conjunction with the College of Policing, which includes guidance on how to identify people who may be vulnerable to being drawn into terrorism, and how to refer them into the Channel process.
+The DSL will attend additional training, including further information on Prevent Duty.